25 Unique Activities To Add To Your Kyoto Bucketlist

 Disclaimer: I have an obsession with monkeys, so this just had to be on my Japan itinerary (any chance I get to be steps away from monkeys, I’m in!).

 The Iwatayama Monkey Park is home to over 120 Japanese Macaque monkeys.
 This is not a sad zoo, as the monkeys are free to roam in their natural habitat in the countryside.
-It’s truly a sight to see and be among their presence, especially if you love monkeys!
+It’s truly a sight to see and be in their presence, especially if you love monkeys!

 Not to mention the dozens of baby macaques hanging out happily with their mothers… the sight of them is too cute not to see for yourself.
 There is a feeding hut, where you can buy food to feed the monkeys from inside the fenced hut.
 It is such a fun experience!